qmagico/qm-quill-tables/README.md

 # How to build:
 npm install
-npm install webpack webpack-cli --save-dev  # Don't know if this is really necessary sudo apt install webpack webpack -p --progress --colors  # -p is for uglifying
+sudo apt install webpack  # If not installed already webpack -p --progress --colors  # -p is for uglifying